 When you’re staring down the barrel of a high-stakes housing poker game, sometimes the only way to win is not to play.
 Consider building a custom home instead of fighting other prospective homeowners and offering thousands over asking for less than your dream.

 Once you’ve settled the tie between stock house plans vs. custom house plans, it’s time to reap the benefits of a made-for-you dream home.
-Building from scratch grants you a priceless opportunity to tailor your future home according to budget, materials, lot, functionality, and style.
+Building from scratch gives you the opportunity to tailor your future home to your budget, materials, lot, functionality, and style.

 2. Be flexible

 If building a home is not for you, be ready to roll with the punches at a moment’s notice.
 The housing market is in constant flux, and to get your dream home, your dreams need to be flexible.
-Maybe you don’t need a guest room if the house you’re looking at is a better location, or perhaps you can compromise on crown molding for a home that has a fully renovated kitchen.
+Maybe you don’t need a guest room if the house you’re looking at offers a better location, or perhaps you can compromise on crown molding for a home with a fully renovated kitchen.

 That doesn’t mean you should settle for a house you don’t love, but you should also go into each viewing with an open mind.
 There are things you need in a home, and then there are things you want.
 Don’t be too hasty to cross houses off your list just because they don’t have every single detail you’re looking for.